Updated Hud Housing Rules for an Emotional Support Animal

-Landlords also cannot ask for medical documents or insist on medical examination before accepting the accommodation request.
+Landlords cannot ask for medical documents or insist on medical examination before accepting the accommodation request.
 HUD stated that the landlords are not allowed to know the diagnosis of the tenant and specific details about the tenant’s health condition.

-HUD stated that it would be a bit difficult for tenants to get accommodation with a unique or weird emotional support animal.
-Owners of such unique emotional support animals might face difficulty in demonstrating the need for such animals.
+HUD stated that it would be difficult for tenants to get accommodation with a unique or weird emotional support animal.
+Owners of such unique emotional support animals might face difficulty demonstrating the need for such animals.
 In such cases, the health care professional will have to describe the situations in which the ESA owner might need a particular animal.

-Sometimes tenants face situations where the landlord does not consider their ESA accommodation request or deny the request without giving any reason.
+Sometimes, tenants face situations where the landlord does not consider their ESA accommodation request or deny the request without giving any reason.
 HUD’s new rules stated that before denying the accommodation request, the landlord must engage in dialogue with the tenant and provide an explanation for not accepting the request.

 The landlord should let the tenants know why the ESA accommodation request cannot be accepted.

 HUD stated that the ESA owner is responsible for feeding, care, and overall monitoring of the ESA.
 HUD also clarified that the tenants can do this on their own or with the help of their family members.
-They can get help from third-party service providers in order to take care of their animals from time to time.
+They can get help from third-party service providers to take care of their animals from time to time.

 In the 2020 guideline, HUD discusses the key role that the ESAs have in the lives of their owners.
 Here are some examples that clearly show how emotional support animals help people with mental conditions.